The Mob Museum, NevadaHistorical & Cultural Sites

 Where to Stay Nearby

-• Golden Nugget Las Vegas Hotel & Casino: A classic Downtown establishment, the Golden Nugget provides a full resort experience with a famous shark tank pool and multiple dining options.
+• Golden Nugget Las Vegas Hotel & Casino: A well-known downtown landmark, the Golden Nugget provides a luxurious experience with a famous shark tank pool.
+It's also very close to the museum and other downtown attractions.

 Sample 2-Day Itinerary